devture/matrix-synapse-shared-secret-auth/README.md

 If you'd like to install and configure this manually, make sure `shared_secret_authenticator.py` is on the Python path, somewhere where the Matrix Synapse server can find it.

-This would usually be something like `/usr/local/lib/python2.7/site-packages/shared_secret_authenticator.py`.
+Easiest way is `pip install git+https://github.com/devture/matrix-synapse-shared-secret-auth` but you can also manually add it to a path like `/usr/local/lib/python2.7/site-packages/shared_secret_authenticator.py`.

 ## Configuring